 Not that he’s unaware of what’s going on around him.
 He’s “keeping an eye on the world going by,” just as he was “watching the wheels go round and round” in his later life.
 In 1966 he was “lying there and staring at the ceiling,” while in 1979 he was “doing fine watching shadows on the wall.”
 In any event, John was apparently a man who needed some space, not pushed.
 “Taking my time”: that’s evidently all he wanted to do.

 On June 20th, 1966, nearly seven weeks earlier than in Britain, the US got to hear “I’m Only Sleeping” as a standout track on the makeshift Capitol album “Yesterday…And Today.”
 Even though EMI prepared a stereo mix especially for this American release, Capitol couldn’t wait for it and, instead, prepared a “duophonic” stereo mix from the mono version that they had earlier received.
-As indicated above, all through the years that the album was in print, most copies of the album have this fake stereo mix of the song.
-(Incidentally, all of the tape versions of the album, be it cassette, 8-track, 4-track and reel-to-reel, have the true stereo mix, as do the Capitol Record Club and Winchester pressings of the album.)
+As indicated above, all through the years that the album was in print, most copies of the album had this fake stereo mix of the song.
+(Incidentally, all of the tape versions of the album, be it cassette, 8-track, 4-track or reel-to-reel, had the true stereo mix, as did the Capitol Record Club and Winchester pressings of the album.)
 "Yesterday...And Today" was then released on January 21st, 2014, as an individual compact disc, both the mono and stereo versions of the album being included on a single CD.
 This release contains the original mono mix as contained on the vinyl album but the later British stereo mix.
 Incidentally, this release featured both the "trunk" cover and the "butcher" cover.